aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### Delayed Message Delivery

-_Devices_ may hold messages for retried delivery if connectivity to the _MQTT Broker_ in _AWS IoT Core_ is lost temporarily.
+_Devices_ may hold messages for delivery retries if connectivity to the _MQTT Broker_ in _AWS IoT Core_ is lost temporarily.
 The _Amazon Kinesis Data Firehose_ stream marks events with timestamps on the approximate arrival of the event to the stream. _Devices_ publishing telemetry messages should include a timestamp in the message that represents the true time the event took place.
-Further processing of the telemetry data stored in S3 is needed to create a folder structure based on the device event timestamp rather than the _Amazon Kinesis Data Firehose_ event timestamp.
+Further processing of the telemetry data stored in S3 is needed to create a folder structure based on the device event timestamp rather than the _Amazon Kinesis Data Firehose_ event timestamp if you plan to create partitions for ETL and analysis with [AWS Glue](https://aws.amazon.com/glue/) and [Amazon Athena](https://aws.amazon.com/athena/).